artemkuskin/eslint-plugin-architector/README.md

 ## Examples 2

 `**/components/**/B/B1/B1.js`
-`Модуль B1 является дочерним В, В находится выше D и С , но ниже А , значит в него могут импортироваться А и его дочерние элементы `
+`Level "B1" is a child of level "B", level "B" is above "D" and "C", but below "A", so it can import "A" and its children`

 ```
-// valid, B can import "childrens" Module A and Module A
+// valid, B can import childrens Level A and Level A
 import { A } from "../../A/A.js";
 import { A1 } from "../../A/A1/A1.js";

-// invalid, B can't import  Module B and Module C
+// invalid, B can't import  Level B and Level C
 import { B } from "../B.js";
 import { C } from "C/C.js";